daniel-wojahn/zhal-lce/src/site/notes/Computational Analysis of Tibetan Legal Texts.md

 ![Word Mover's Distance Heatmap](/img/user/assets/heatmap_wmd.png)

 ##### Interpretation:
-  - The Bhutan, Dolanji, and Leiden versions exhibit relatively small WMD values when compared to each other, suggesting a high degree of semantic similarity.
+  - **The Bhutan, Dolanji, and Leiden versions **exhibit consistently low WMD values when compared to each other**, indicating a **high degree of semantic similarity** across these versions.
+This suggests that, despite minor lexical variations, their overall meaning and word usage remain closely aligned.
   - Bailey 16 consistently shows slightly higher WMD values when compared to the Bhutan and Dolanji versions, indicating some lexical or semantic drift in the manuscript tradition.
   - The **highest WMD values appear in chapters 6, 9, and 12 across multiple comparisons**, suggesting that it varies significantly in wording across the versions.